rafadc/rafadc.github.com/doc/tasks.md

 - TDD vs CDD
 - Architectures

-# Videos?

-- Tap in ruby

 # TODO

+- Main page pagination
+- Infer the name of the cover image
 - Update to bootstrap 3
 - Make text font bigger
 - Add dates to post page
 - Find a logo
 - Favicon
 - Style Paging
-- Main page paging
 - Tweet when posting
 - Improve style of images in posts